 GET A REFERRAL FROM SOMEONE YOU KNOW – If you have a friend, relative or co-worker who has remodeled or renovated recently; ask if they can recommend a contractor they shared a good experience with.
 Chances are good that if the experience they had was positive, then yours’ may be as well.
 Quality contractors, who do well on referral business, work to maintain high customer satisfaction.

-FIND A SPECIALIST – If your remodel or renovation work is specific to a single trade, then you should consider hiring a specialty contractor instead of going to a questions to ask a contractor when interviewinggeneral contractor.
+FIND A SPECIALIST – If your remodel or renovation work is specific to a single trade, then you should consider hiring a specialty contractor instead of going to a general contractor.

 While a general contractor (GC) will be your first line of defense in any workmanship issues, if you are just, for example, replacing cabinets, then a cabinet contractor or millwork contractor may be all you need.